 This can last depending on how long you leave it untreated.
 It can take a few days to weeks for it to worsen if you ignore the symptoms, not healing on its own.
-After you have it treated on your own or from medical procedures, it can heal in up to two weeks.
+After you have it treated on your own or from surgery and medical procedures, it can heal in up to two weeks.

 When should I go to the doctor for ingrown toenails?

 It’s best to see your doctor as soon as possible, once you see any symptoms.
 If you ever feel a lot of pain and swelling, as well as experience pus oozing or bleeding, then that’s a sign of infection and you need to see your doctor immediately for surgery.
 Do NOT delay the doctor’s visit and surgery if serious symptoms appear or it can lead to other conditions.